santshvm/QuizWebApp/README.md

 ## Day-1

-1.Created a basic homepage layout using HTML and CSS flexbox.
+->Created a basic homepage layout using HTML and CSS flexbox.
 <br>

 ### Screenshot